MuktaJainn/Stock-Performance-Analytics-CAPM-and-CAGR-Dashboards/README.md

 * They needed a tool that could break down complex metrics into simple, actionable insights.
 That’s where this project came in.

+ ## The Analysis

+**Step 1: Stock Selection**
+* Person A selected two stocks for analysis:

+1) WIPRO.NS: A prominent IT company with a history of growth.

+3) SBIN.NS: A leading bank but with mixed performance metrics.